oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 The `query /huntbooks` command is used to identify the set of huntbooks available from a specific threat hunting consumer.

+OpenC2 Consumers that receive a `query /huntbooks` Command:

+ *  but cannot parse or process the Command
+    -  MUST NOT respond with a OK/200
+    -  SHOULD respond with status code 400
+    -  MAY respond with the 500 status code
+ *  but do not support the `/huntbooks` Target
+    -  MUST NOT respond with a OK/200
+    -  SHOULD respond with status code 501
+    -  SHOULD respond with "Command not supported" in the status text
+    -  MAY respond with status code 500

 #### 2.3.1.3 Query /datasources

 The `query /datasources` command is used to identify the set of data sources available from a specific threat hunting consumer.

+OpenC2 Consumers that receive a `query /datasources` Command:

+ *  but cannot parse or process the Command
+    -  MUST NOT respond with a OK/200
+    -  SHOULD respond with status code 400
+    -  MAY respond with the 500 status code
+ *  but do not support the `/datasources` Target
+    -  MUST NOT respond with a OK/200
+    -  SHOULD respond with status code 501
+    -  SHOULD respond with "Command not supported" in the status text
+    -  MAY respond with status code 500

 ### 2.3.2 Investigate /hunt